-This is definitely one of those cases when I have to take the good with100_1769 the bad.
+This is definitely one of those cases when I have to take the good with the bad.
 There are some things that I simply do not like any longer……and birthdays are one of them.
 But, if I look at it another way, maybe I can say that my “birthday day” ranks pretty high among the days that I DO like.
 It means that I am still around to celebrate.
 And, there is something to be said for that, I suppose.
 In fact, I hope that I am around to celebrate a lot more of them.

 The birthday gift I had this year…..aside from another year on this earth…..was the fact that Fayez came up from Wichita to celebrate the